koumoul-dev/vuetify-jsonschema-form/docker/README.md

     - The container must be running, if not start the nuxt server with `start.sh`, then
     - `cd docker`
     - `./test.sh`
+    - If you encounter problems with the HTML snapshots, check them and run `./run_command "npm run test-update"`.
+Then perform `./test.sh` again.
+All tests and snapshots should pass.
   - Check for lint issues:
     - The container must be running, if not start the nuxt server with `start.sh`, then
     - `cd docker`